Ángela Acuña Braun: Women's rights activism (1917–1925)

 In 1919, Acuña became the first woman to work for the Ministry of Education, but in 1921, she left for the United States because of health issues.
 In 1922, she attended the convention of the National League of Women Voters in Baltimore together with Sara Casal de Quirós, as well as the Pan-American Conference of Women in New York, chaired by Carrie Chapman Catt, President of the International Suffrage Alliance.
 Maud Wood Park, who also participated, stressed the need to organize women throughout the American continent and resulted in the conference delegates creating the Pan American Association for the Advancement of Women, a precursor organization to the Pan American International Women's Committee and Inter-American Commission on Women.
 After two years, she returned to Costa Rica, where she continued writing and agitating for women's rights, simultaneously resuming her law studies.
 In 1923, Mexican feminist Elena Arizmendi Mejia, who was living in New York and publishing a magazine Feminismo Internacional (International Feminism), invited women all over the world to create subsidiaries of the International League of Iberian and Latin American Women on 12 October of that year.
-As a result, Acuña and many of the teachers who had been involved in the 1919 teachers' strike against the administration of President Tinoco for labor law violations, founded the Liga Feminista Costarricense (LFC), the first feminist organization in Costa Rica.
+As a result, Acuña and many of the teachers who had been involved in the 1919 teachers' strike against the dictatorship of Tinoco for labor law violations, founded the Liga Feminista Costarricense (LFC), the first feminist organization in Costa Rica.
 Acuña was elected president, Esther de Mezerville vice-president and Ana Rosa Chacón secretary.
 Other teachers who joined in the strike and in the suffrage movement included Matilde Carranza, Lilia González, Carmen Lyra, Victoria Madrigal, Vitalia Madrigal, María Ortiz, Teodora Ortiz, Ester Silva, and Andrea Venegas.
 When the Ministry of Education proposed increasing only male teachers' salaries in 1924, Acuña mounted a campaign for teachers to receive equal pay, regardless of their sex.
 She was also involved in the issue of paternity investigation to ensure the inheritance rights and protection of children, regardless of whether they were legitimate or illegitimate offspring.